British Independent Film Award for Best Director

 The British Independent Film Award for Best Director is an annual award given by the British Independent Film Awards (BIFA) to recognize the best directing in a British independent film.
 The award was first presented in the 1998 ceremony being Ken Loach the first recipient of this award for his work in the film My Name is Joe.

-Stephen Daldry and Andrea Arnold are the only directors who have received this award more than once, with two wins each while Ken Loach hold the record of most nominations for this category with five.
+Andrea Arnold is the only director who has received this award more than once, with two wins, for Fish Tank in 2009 and American Honey in 2016.
+Ken Loach holds the record of most nominations for this category with five, followed by Mike Leigh, Shane Meadows, and Michael Winterbottom, all with four each.